kubeflow/training-operator/README.md

 For more details, please check [the official Kubeflow documentation](https://www.kubeflow.org/docs/components/trainer/getting-started) to install and get started with Kubeflow Trainer.

+If you are using Kubeflow Training Operator V1, please refer [to this migration document](/docs/components/trainer/operator-guides/migration).

 ## Community

 The following links provide information on how to get involved in the community: